 Laura AlfredLaura’s qualifications are a Bachelor of Arts with Honours in Psychology and a Masters Degree in Clinical Psychology.
 Prior to qualifying as a psychologist Laura completed a Masters degree in Sociology.

 Laura has 18 years experience as a Clinical Psychologist working with both adults and children in private practice, school and hospital settings.
-She provides individual, couple and family therapy.
+She provides therapy for both individuals and couples.

 Laura’s areas of expertise and experience are broad and include depression, anxiety, post-natal difficulties, work stress, loss, life stage difficulties, immigration, parenting and relationship issues.